valory-xyz/docs/README.md

 Notes:

 * Occasionally, Step 1 can be merged into Step 2 above.
 That is, a single PR "Update submodules & Prepare for release vX.Y.Z".
-* Versioning of this repository follows the major version of Open Autonomy repository + independent "post" tags.
+* Since this repository aggregates several submodules that might be updated independently, the versioning of this repository follows this convention: major version of Open Autonomy repository (excluding the `post` tag) + own (independent) `post` tags for this repository.
+As long as the major version of Open Autonomy does not change, any updates in this repository requires an increase if its own `post` tag.